carlos-dubon/encuentra.me/README.md

 <h1 align="center">encuentra.me</h1>

+⚠️ Use the non pooling db connection string

 ## Getting started

 1. Provision a new database.
 We recommend using [Railway](https://railway.app/) for this, as you get a free PostgreSQL database under their [free tier](https://railway.app/pricing).